ShrutiSangwan07/fyle/README.md

 Prerequisites:-
 1.Web Browser: Ensure you have a snazzy web browser installed – think Chrome, Firefox, or Safari.
 2.Text Editor: Grab your favorite text editor for code tinkering.
 Visual Studio Code, Atom, or Sublime Text are top-notch choices.
 3.Git: Make sure you've got Git on your machine.
-If not, snag it here.

 Local Setup:
 Clone the Repository:-